Take a pre-disaster inventory

 It's also good to have even for more run-of-the-mill casualty losses.
 Both your insurance company and Uncle Sam will appreciate the attention to detail when you file a claim.

-Keeping a good record of storm-related losses is particularly important in tax year 2018 (and through 2025) because of the changes made to tax relief under the Tax Cuts and Jobs Act (TCJA).
-The new tax law now allows for disaster claims only in the case of major, presidentially declared catastrophes.
+Keeping a good record of storm-related losses is particularly important now through 2025 because of Tax Cuts and Jobs Act (TCJA) changes to casualty losses.
+Tax law now allows for disaster claims only in the case of major, presidentially declared catastrophes.

 But even if you don't qualify for federal tax help, your inventory could help you get the most out of your insurance coverage.